abcd567a/ubuntu20/README.md

 # Ubuntu 20 amd64 - Package install of ver 7.0 piaware, dump1090-fa, piaware-web, dump978-fa

-_**Command 1:** This command is very long.
+_**Command 1:** This command is long.
 Please scroll right to see and copy it in FULL._ </br>
 ```
-sudo wget -O /etc/apt/sources.list.d/abcd567a.list https://raw.githubusercontent.com/abcd567a/ubuntu/master/abcd567a.list
+sudo wget -O /etc/apt/sources.list.d/abcd567a.list https://abcd567a.github.io/ubuntu/abcd567a.list
 ```
 </br>

-_**Command 2:** This command is very long.
+_**Command 2:** This command is long.
 Please scroll right to see and copy it in FULL._ </br>

 ```
-sudo wget -O - https://raw.githubusercontent.com/abcd567a/ubuntu/master/KEY.gpg | sudo apt-key add -
+sudo wget -O - https://abcd567a.github.io/ubuntu/KEY.gpg | sudo apt-key add -
 ```